MRC-Harwell/cytometer/README.md

 # Summary

-This is project "cytometer" by Ramón Casero working at the Mammalian Genetics Unit (MGU) Medical Research Council (MRC) Harwell, UK.
+This is project "cytometer" by Ramón Casero, Mammalian Genetics Unit (MGU), Medical Research Council (MRC) Harwell, UK.

-The current goal of this project is to create a deep convolutional neural network (CNN) to segment adipocytes from histology images.

-# Common problems when running scripts

-* From the spyder IDE, sometimes loading or running models will produce a

-        Kernel died, restarting

-    Restarting the kernel will not fix the problem.
-You need to reset the GPU, by logging out and back in again into Ubuntu.

-* Sometimes trying to import keras or theano will throw an error saying that pygpu is not available.
-This error can be fixed by deleting the local environment

-        conda remove --name DeepCell --all

-    and then reinstalling again

-        ./install_dependencies.sh

-* Spyder IDE hangs when `%matplotlib qt5` and `import theano` or `import keras` are combined.
-The solution is to not use `%matplotlib qt5` and instead configure Spyder with `Tools->Preferences->IPython console->Graphics->Backend = Automatic`.
+This project contains python modules and scripts and shell scripts:

+* to segment white adipocytes from whole slides of H&E white adipose tissue histology (usually in NDPI files from the microscope, although any other format that can be read by `openslide` should work too)
+* to phenotype white adipose tissue in Klf14 mice